There is a pleasing predictability about it, yet it brings some exciting surprises from time to time.

 The winter months are often cold first thing, yet are good for visibility – with no leaves on the trees.
 Spring is full of birdsong from our resident bird population and nest building and feeding of young.
 We have a number of thick hedges that provide cover despite the high foot fall – commuters walking between tube and hospital or home, and good cover from the high population of squirrels always ready for an egg or two.
 August becomes the quiet month when bird song drops to its lowest, and autumn the birds are hopefully building up strength for winter.
 We often see wood pigeons and others gorging on berries.
 Seasonal visitors include the large flocks of redwing (with fieldfare intermingled) that we have had visit in recent years around the January/February time, the swifts overhead from May until end of July and the flocks of starlings when the areas of long grass begin to set seed.

 There is a group of birds that we always see and who hold territory.
 This includes blackbirds, crows, blue tits, great tits, robins, wrens, wood pigeons, feral pigeons, magpies, dunnocks, goldfinches.
 We often see jays, long tailed tits, ring necked parakeets, starlings, greater spotted woodpeckers, chaffinches, greenfinches, mistle thrushes, (the occasional song thrush) and fieldfares amongst the redwings in winter.
-From time to time we see goldcrests and also coal tits – and recently sparrows in the nesting season.
+From time to time we see goldcrests and also coal tits.

 Above us there are often gulls and cormorants from the nearby Thames – and the occasional sparrow hawk or kestrel, but we don’t count these.
 The most spectacular of the birds of prey are our two peregrine falcons that rear their young on a balcony on Charing Cross hospital.
-We see them perched on one of the down pipes watching us as we record them.
-Occasionally we see a bird blown off course and landing briefly in the cemetery such as the spotted fly catcher (June 2013).
+We see them perched on one of what look like down pipes, watching us as we record them.

 How the count is done